 The Credit Agreement contains several covenants requiring, among other things, minimum annual levels of net income and minimum quarterly levels of net worth and working capital.
 Additionally, the agreement includes restrictions and limitations on payments of dividends, stock repurchases and capital expenditures.
 At November 30, 1995, the Company was not in compliance with a financial covenant which was waived.
+As of the date of the issuance of the financial statements, the Company's creditors lost their right to call the bank obligations as of November 30, 1995.
 Subsequent to November 30, 1995, the Company amended the Credit Agreement, effective December 22, 1995 and February 9, 1996, which provided for, among other things, increased interest rates, which may be reduced under certain circumstances, and a change in the criteria for and method of calculating certain financial covenants in the future.
+At November 30, 1995, the Company was in compliance with the new covenants.

 During 1994, Audiovox Malaysia entered into a revolving credit facility with a local Malaysian bank (Malaysian Credit Agreement) to finance additional working capital needs.
 As of November 30, 1994 and 1995, the available line of credit for direct borrowing, letters of credit, bankers' acceptances and other forms of credit approximated \$1,200 and \$2,200, respectively.
 The facilities are secured by two standby letters of credit issued under the Credit Agreement by the Company and is payable upon demand or upon expiration of the standby letters of credit on August 31, 1996.
 Subsequent to November 30, 1995, the available line of credit under the Malaysian Credit Agreement was increased to \$5,320, and the standby letter of credit issued by the Company was amended to reflect the increase in the line.
 Outstanding obligations under the Malaysian Credit Agreement at November 30, 1994 and 1995 were approximately \$1,084 and \$761, respectively.
-Interest on direct borrowings was 1.5% above the Malaysian base lending rate which was 6.6% and 7.8% at November 30, 1994 and 1995, respectively.
+Interest on direct borrowings was 1.5% above the Malaysian base lending rate which was 6.6%and 7.8% at November 30, 1994 and 1995, respectively.